-Because not all of us have the same level of stamina, power of will and collagen to go to Maschwitz; we present La Capitana Feria, a much less risky option for those who’d rather travel the bare minimum.
+Because not all of us have the same level of stamina and power of will to go to Maschwitz, we present La Capitana Feria, a much less risky option for those who’d rather travel the bare minimum.
 Located in the neighborhood of Villa Devoto and organized by the same hosts of La Capitana Festival, this alternative offers all things design: prints, pins, cool tees, chic ceramics, crafty notebooks, beauty products, healthy snacks, and more.

 Sun 22th: 14-19 hrs. | Free | Casa de La Villa | Gualeguaychú 4104 | Villa Devoto

 Feria & Birra